ngrok/ngrok-docs/docs/integrations/teams/webhooks.md

 This is a quick step to add extra protection to your application.

-1. Access the [Meta for Developers](https://developers.Microsoft Teams.com/) page, log in using your Microsoft Teams account, and then click **My Apps** in the top right corner.

-1. On the Developers page, expand **Settings** on the left menu and then click **Basic**.

-1. In the **Basic Settings** page, click **Show** to reveal the **App secret** value and copy this value.

-1. Restart your ngrok agent by running the command, replacing `{your app secret}` with the value you have copied before:
+1. Restart your ngrok agent by running the command, replacing `{your app secret}` with the **Security token** value you copied before (See [Integrate Microsoft Teams](#setup-webhook)):
     ```bash
-    ngrok http 3000 --region us --hostname myexample.ngrok.io --verify-webhook Microsoft Teams_graph_api --verify-webhook-secret {your app secret}
+    ngrok http 3000 --region us --hostname myexample.ngrok.io --verify-webhook microsoft_teams --verify-webhook-secret {your app secret}
     ```

 1. Access the Microsoft Teams page you have assigned to your webhook and send a message to another Microsoft Teams user.